reduxjs/redux-toolkit/docs/tutorials/advanced-tutorial.md

 For further explanations, see [these articles explaining thunks in the `redux-thunk` documentation](https://github.com/reduxjs/redux-thunk#why-do-i-need-this).

+There are many other kinds of Redux middleware that add async capabilities.
+The most popular are [`redux-saga`](), which uses generator functions, and [`redux-observable`](), which uses RxJS observables.
+For some comparisons, see the [Redux FAQ entry on "how do I choose an async middleware?"](https://redux.js.org/faq/actions#what-async-middleware-should-i-use-how-do-you-decide-between-thunks-sagas-observables-or-something-else).

 #### Writing Thunks in Redux Starter Kit

 Writing thunk functions requires that the `redux-thunk` middleware be added to the store as part of the setup process.
 Redux Starter Kit's `configureStore` function does automatically - [`thunk` is one of the default middleware](../api/getDefaultMiddleware.md).